 Concentration of power

-Property enforcement difficulty
+Property enforcement difficulty/cost

-The severity of this issue depends on your beliefs about [the nature of property rights](/protagonism/property).
-If you share mine, particularly the defense of royalties and the value-splitting stance on natural resources, well, there's a problem: as sound as those might be axiologically, they're basically impossible to enforce because both depend on quantifying subjective experience and intellectual property is trying to fight against the nature of physical reality.
-Note that having unenforceable property is worse than abolishing property in this way: unenforceable property allows your income to be lost; in a communist society, your income is effectively fixed.
+The severity of this issue depends on your beliefs about the nature of property rights.
+If you share mine, particularly the defense of royalties and the value-splitting stance on natural resources, well, there's a problem: as sound as those might be axiologically, they're basically impossible to enforce because they depend on quantifying subjective experience and intellectual property is trying to fight against the nature of physical reality.
+Note that having unenforceable property is worse than abolishing property in this way: unenforceable property allows your income to be lost; in a commune, your income is effectively fixed.

 Finally, market advocates are always on about how enterpreneurs are brilliant and *deserve* to be rewarded for their wise leadership; how the market rewards good decisions and punishes bad decisions.
 But this ignores how much *luck* is involved.
 Even if you assume there's a real difference between luck and good amoral decisions (I actually think that's a very dubious distinction), a lot of market success is luck.
 The environment you're born into is a huge factor.
 Even after that, you never have all the information relevant to your decision, so it's wrong to characterize markets as pure meritocracies.